 The statistic in Table 2 could be somewhat misleading, since one might think that ISDN users read less Mail than users with slower modems.
 Figure 6 shows the average data volume per session for the services HTTP, Mail, FTP, and other.
 While the data volume of HTTP and FTP increase with modem speed, the volume of Mail is kept constant.
-The reason for this property
+The reason for this property is, that with the exception of mailing lists, the usage of mail also implies to write and send mails.
+This reduces the volume of mail independently of modem speed.

-Figure 6: Average Data Volume per service (HTTP, Mail, FTP) and Session.
+(HTTP, Mail, FTP) and session.